 - Continued to drink even though you have had blackouts or mental health issues.

 - Forming a tolerance to alcohol means you need to drink more to get the same effects.

 - Went through withdrawal once the effects of the alcohol started to wear off.

 Typical behaviors of alcoholics are often things that people will do when drinking has gotten out of control.
 While alcohol can cause many of us to be risky, it is when this becomes a daily occurrence for the problem drinker that it needs to be investigated and addressed.
 Drinking behaviors are things people do while under the influence of alcohol.
-Alcohol changes how the brain functions so people might commit hurtful or illegal acts unintentionally while drunk.
+Alcohol changes the brain’s functions, so people might unintentionally commit hurtful or illegal acts while drunk.
 These behaviors include:

-- Abusive acts including emotional, physical, and verbal abuse.
+- Abusive acts include emotional, physical, and verbal abuse.

 - They will likely do secret drinking.

 - They might be neglectful.